-Is also the Senior Information Risk Owner (SIRO) This is the owner of information risk management and is responsible for leading and fostering a culture that values, protects and uses information in a manner which benefits the council and its service users.
-This role is held at Head of Service level and reports to the Corporate Management Team.
+Is the Senior Information Risk Owner (SIRO) of information risk management and is responsible for leading and fostering a culture that values, protects and uses information in a manner which benefits the Council and its service users.
+This role is held at Strategic Director level.

-This role is also responsible for:
+This role is responsible for:

-- Together with the Data Protection Officer, providing Information Governance (IG) support and guidance to the council to ensure that staff are aware or their responsibilities and obligations in data protection; - Ensuring that any queries about data protection, internal and external to the organisation are dealt with effectively; - Working across the council's functions to ensure there is consistency and application in data protection;

-- Developing and regularly reviewing the council's Information Governance policies and procedures; - Facilitating information sharing between the council and other organisations by developing information sharing agreements when required.
+- Together with the Data Protection Officer, providing Information Governance (IG) support and guidance to the Council to ensure that staff are aware or their responsibilities and obligations in relation to data protection and cyber security; - Working across the Council's functions in the application of data protection and information security; - Developing the Council's Information Governance policies and procedures; - Reviewing, assessing, and monitoring corporate information risk.